-Recently I saw a WhatsApp forward going around regarding pre-screening for CoronaVirus using AI technology.
+Recently, I saw a WhatsApp message doing the rounds regarding the pre-screening for Coronavirus using AI technology.
 I was baffled to know that AI has made so many advancements, that it could detect a potential positive or negative based on some questions to detect symptoms without a person going to the hospital.

-The answer is machine learning.
-Through ML algorithms, the machine can interact with humans using speech recognition and voice modulation and with the data and facts it already has, asks relevant questions to the users.
+The answer to these questions is machine learning.
+Through ML algorithms, a machine can interact with humans using speech recognition and voice modulation, and with the data and facts, it can also ask relevant questions to the users.

-Machine learning is a technique where machines are trained to perform analysis on huge sets of data.
-Machines can be trained using various algorithms and learn through a combination of data and experience.
+Machine learning is a technique that helps to train machines to perform analysis on huge sets of data.
+Various algorithms are available to train the machines.
+Moreover, machines learn through a combination of data and experience.